git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 ![Chatting on weechat w/ tmux](images/01-thinking-tmux/weechat.png)

-Some (myself included) use it to keep development servers running.
+Some (myself included) to keep development services running in a session.
 Hearty emphasis on *development*, I would advise daemonizing and wrapping your production web applications using a tool like [supervisor](http://supervisord.org/) with its own safe environmental settings.